sara-sabr/ITStrategy/_pages/en/capabilities.md

 *Based on these aspects, here are some practices you can implement to improve your culture:*

 - **High cooperation.** Create cross-functional teams that include representatives from each functional area of the software delivery process (business analysts, developers, quality engineers, ops, security, and so on).
 This practice lets everyone share the responsibility for building, deploying, and maintaining a product.
 It's also important that there is good cooperation within the team.
 - **Train the messengers.** This means we want people to bring us bad news so we can make things better.
-Hold blameless postmortems.
+Hold blameless post mortems.
 By removing blame, you remove fear; and by removing fear, you enable teams to surface problems and solve them more effectively.
-Also create and foster an environment where it is safe to take smart risks and fail, so that anyone can surface problems at any time—even without the ceremony of a postmortem.
+Also create and foster an environment where it is safe to take smart risks and fail, so that anyone can surface problems at any time—even without the ceremony of a post mortem.
 - **Share risks.** Along with this, encourage shared responsibilities.
 Quality, availability, reliability and security are everyone's job.
 One way to improve the quality of your services is to ensure that developers share responsibility for maintaining their code in production.
 The improvement in collaboration that comes from sharing responsibility inherently reduces risk: The more eyes on the software delivery process, the more you'll avoid errors in process or planning.
 Automation also reduces risk, and with the right tool choice, can enable collaboration.
 - **Encourage bridging.** Break down silos.
 In addition to creating cross-functional teams, techniques for breaking down silos include co-locating ops with the dev team; including ops in planning throughout the software delivery lifecycle; and implementing ChatOps.
 Another tip is to identify someone in the organization whose work you don't understand (or whose work frustrates you, like procurement) and invite them to coffee or lunch.
 Informal discussions help foster better communication, and you may understand why they do what they do—and you can come up with creative solutions together.
-- **Let failure lead to inquiry.** Again, hold blameless postmortems.
+- **Let failure lead to inquiry.** Again, hold blameless post mortems.
 The response to failure shapes the culture of an organization.
 Blaming individuals for failures creates a negative culture.
 If instead, failures lead you to ask questions about what caused the failures and how you can keep them from happening again in the future, you've improved your technical system, your processes, and your culture.
 - **Implement novelty.** Encourage experimentation.
 Giving employees freedom to explore new ideas can lead to great outcomes.
 Some companies give engineers time each week for experimentation.
 Others host internal hack days or mini-conferences to share ideas and collaborate.
 Many new features and products began this way.
 When you release your employees from habitual pathways and repetitive tasks, they can generate enormous value for your organization.
 And remember that novelty isn't limited to new products and features.
 Also encourage and reward improvements in process and ideas that help foster collaboration.

 Learn more about [Westrum organizational culture...](https://cloud.google.com/solutions/devops/devops-culture-westrum-organizational-culture)